CaptainDreamcast/prism/README.md

 void freeMemory();
 ```
 When memory handling is disabled, these two functions simply call malloc and free, respectively.

+## Virtual Texture Memory
+This is a Dreamcast-only feature.
+If you want to allocate texture memory, but not enough is available, libtari will move the least recently used textures into main memory to free up space.
+This is an automatic feature.

 ## Framerate select screen
 Used with `#include <tari/framerateselectscreen.h>`